 Join an astronomer for a special show featuring the New Crescent Moon and the history of studying it, where visitors will have access to the historical part of the Royal Observatory after the show.

 Our Astronomy and Islam Mornings are held before the predicted sighting of the next New Crescent Moon.
 A Royal Observatory Greenwich astronomer will guide you through the stars in our special planetarium show to help you do everything from observe the New Crescent Moon, learn how Arabic astronomers helped lay the foundation of modern astronomy, go over different tales of Arabic constellations and discover instruments built for navigation and prayer.

 After the Planetarium show, visitors are welcome to come along to a practical demonstration to learn how to sight the New Crescent Moon.
-Additionally, visitors will be able to extend their stay beyond the show to the historic part of the Royal Observatory Greenwich, which is included in the ticket price.
+Tickets include access to the historical part of the Royal Observatory will be included free of charge.

 There are three different Astronomy and Islam Mornings: an Introduction, Astronavigation and the Family Special.
 These shows run every quarter of the year.
 Below is information about each of the three Astronomy and Islam Mornings and the date of the next event.